Water-Systems-Management-UCM/OpenAg_Docs/source/ModelRuns/model_runs.rst

 model run, pay special attention to the settings for those regions.
 If it lists regions that you did not create explicit region modifications for, then pay attention to the settings on the :ref:`All Regions card <AllRegionsAllCropsSection>` and also to any :ref:`crop area restrictions <AdjustingCropAreaRestrictions>` you may have set.

+In other cases, the model run may be feasible, but may fail to identify the optimal solution for specific regions.
+In that case the :code:`Issues and Infeasibilites` tab will contain a record indicating which region had the issue and that the result was non-optimal.